Navigating Bad Shoulder Genetics: Identifying Signs & Effective Workout Strategies

 Through specific target exercises that focus on the lacking or underdeveloped muscles of the shoulders, it is possible to build massive delts – also known as “boulder shoulders” – despite having poor shoulder genetics.

 Obviously, genetics play a factor, but it’s common for the shoulders to be under stimulated in comparison with other parts of the body, such as the chest.
-Or in other words, a lack of volume or a misunderstanding of volume is a common reason why some people get frustrated when they’re getting stronger but not bigger.
+In other words, a lack of volume or a misunderstanding of volume is a common reason why some people get frustrated when they’re gaining strength without increasing size.
 So with enough effort, lifters can bring up their lacking shoulders where the untrained eye would never be able to tell they had poor delt genetics.

 Therefore, the best way to build massive delts is to address the complete shoulder muscle and perform exercises that would not only target each component of the shoulder—front delts, mid and rear delts but effectively do so, thus eliminating any weak link in the muscular armor.